I am pleased to announce that I have been recruited to the AHRC Peer Review College from 2022.//

 More news here.

 On 6 April, I delivered a keynote in the SLOWLAB Conference in University of Oregon, Portland, OR.
 My keynote is titled ‘Gendered urban futures: Speed, Time and Violence in India’s digital urban age’.

 On 29 March 2019, I delivered a plenary lecture in the ‘Smart cities’ panel in European Public Policy Conference in Madrid.

 On 7 January 2019, I was delivered a keynote in ‘Digital | Visual | Cultural‘ event in St John’s College, Oxford

-On 22 November 2018, I will be talking at the London Transport Museum in their Late Debate: Race for Space
+On 22 November 2018, I was invited to talk at the London Transport Museum in their Late Debate: Race for Space

 My talk was titled: Smart Cities and Gendered Citizenships.
 It is part of their festival style event offering debates, talks, and workshops to discuss how to future-proof our cities.

 On 20 June, I was invited to deliver the opening keynote in the ‘Undisciplining: Conversations from the edges’ conference organised by the Sociological Review journal in Newcastle.
 My keynote was titled ‘Undisciplining urban futures: Imagining and governing India’s smart urban age’.

 On 1 May 2018, I was invited as speaker in UN Economic and Social Council (ECOSOC) Integration segment in their headquarters in New York.
 The Segment addressed the theme “Innovative communities: leveraging technology and innovation to build sustainable and resilient societies”.
 I presented my talk at the session on ‘Resilience decoded – building blocks towards 2030’, which aimed to decode’ or ‘unpack’ the multidimensional concepts of resilience and vulnerabilities, or resilience gaps, present at the local, national and regional levels as a way of achieving the 2030 SDG Agenda.
 Click for Video or for Report